Marriage equality bill heads to Biden’s desk following bipartisan U.S. House vote - NewsBreak

 “For millions of Americans, this legislation will safeguard the rights and protections to which LGBTQI+ and interracial couples and their children are entitled,” Biden wrote.
 “It will also ensure that, for generations to follow, LGBTQI+ youth will grow up knowing that they, too, can lead full, happy lives and build families of their own.”

-The post Marriage equality bill heads to Biden’s desk following bipartisan U.S. House vote appeared first on Kansas Reflector .
+The post Marriage equality bill heads to Biden’s desk following bipartisan U.S. House vote appeared first on Tennessee Lookout .